ljkrajewski/textgen-code/tests/03-structure.md

 2. **Example: Class and Object Structure (Python)**

    - **Description**: Assess if the code utilizes classes and objects effectively to organize data and behavior.
+   - **Sample Prompt**: There is no sample prompt for this example.
+Code will have to be manually reviewed to ensure this criteria is met.
    - **Test Code (Python)**:

    ```python